LEADERSHIP SKILLS ENHANCEMENT COURSE

 - Practical demonstration of leadership values as fairness, Trustworthiness, Respect, & Accountability

-- Increased readiness to mediate among students in resolving minor conflicts in the school.
+- Increased readiness to mediate among students in resolving minor conflicts among students

 - Increased awareness on how to relate with school authority through due process.